Why you won't find a link to IG on this website: choosing to avoid Instagram.

 In a world where if something isn’t shared, it might as well not have happened — choosing to stay off Instagram can feel almost radical.
 But for me, it's a deeply intentional decision.

-You won’t find quick tips or parenting advice squeezed into a square.
-What I offer isn’t built for scrolling — it’s built for slowing down.
-My work is about real connection, presence and depth.
+This isn’t about quick tips or bite-sized parenting advice squeezed into a square.
+My work isn’t designed for scrolling — it’s designed for slowing down, for real reflection, and for conversations that matter.
 None of that fits neatly into the pace of social media.

-Here’s why I’ve chosen not to be on Instagram — and what that says about how I support parents.
+Here’s why I’ve made the conscious choice of choosing to avoid Instagram, and what that says about how I support parents.

 On being available intentionally.